Side-by-side automation tools comparison of Make.com, n8n, and Claude Code

 AI Capabilities

-Claude Code wins here—it IS AI, not a tool with AI features bolted on.
+Claude Code wins here, it IS AI, not a tool with AI features bolted on.
 You're not connecting to an AI node; the AI is building and orchestrating your entire workflow.
+The desktop app adds the ability to interact with native applications, which is unique.

-n8n comes second with its comprehensive 70+ AI node library and deep LangChain integration.
+n8n comes second with its complete 70+ AI node library and deep LangChain integration.
 If you want visual control over AI workflows, n8n is the strongest option.

 Integration Ecosystem